espanido

 Usage Examples Imperfect Subjunctive

-• Preferiría que no dijeran nada. - I would prefer that they didn't say anything.
+• Preferiría que tú no hicieras eso. - I would prefer that you didn't do that.

 • Si tú supieras cocinar, harías un buen pastel. - If you knew how to cook, you would make a good cake.